 Poynter Serif RE, an oldstyle serif, draws on the seventeenth-century romans of Hendrik van den Keere and follows research sponsored by the Poynter Institute to create an optimally readable text face.
 In contrast to newspapers’ common demand for economic proportions, Poynter Serif RE has generously wide letterforms while retaining its bookish feel.
 This together with its large x-height make it also well-suited for agate text in print.
 Experienced and competent, Poynter Serif RE brings tradition to small text on screen.

 With Turnip RE, David Jonathan Ross created a typeface with an energetic tension between squarish inner and round outer shapes to give it vigor and strength.
 Turnip RE is rustic but not unrefined – an easygoing face with texture and charm.
-Part of the larger Turnip series (Font Bureau’s first type family to be designed and issued simultaneously for print and the web) Turnip RE is slightly wider with less stroke contrast than the regular styles.
+Part of the larger Turnip series, Turnip RE is slightly wider with less stroke contrast than the regular styles.
 Even set very small, its large appearance offers reading matter by the mouthful.

 The limitations of today’s screen-based media impose many restrictions on web typography.
 Even if a designer understands these limitations, the large majority of typefaces available for web use were not designed for that purpose.
 Crafted with the same level of care as the rest of Font Bureau’s library, the Reading Edge™ (RE) series is a collection of web fonts that helps alleviate this tension between refined typography and the screen.